By using this site, you agree to our Privacy Policy and our Terms of Use.

 • Thomas Firm Client Account (Bad Idea)

-• The Roundup Trust (Better; this name references the general matter and thus is not deceptive)
+• The Roundup Trust (Better; this name references the general matter)

 Naming Safe Harbors